astrovsky01/training-material/topics/dev/tutorials/visualization-charts/tutorial.md

 ## Introduction
 {:.no_toc}

-In this tutorial we are going to demonstrate how to add a 3rd-party visualization to *Charts* and what the benefits are.
+In this tutorial we are going to demonstrate how to add a 3rd-party visualization to Galaxy and what the benefits are.
 The plugin we select for this purpose is the [*PV-Javascript Protein Viewer*](https://biasmv.github.io/pv/).
 It is an open source, protein structure viewer for `PDB`-files.
-There are many other popular protein structure viewers available for the visualization of `PDB`-files such as e.g. [NGL](https://arose.github.io/ngl/) (also available in *Charts*) and [JSMol](https://chemapps.stolaf.edu/jmol/jsmol/jsmol.htm).
+There are many other popular protein structure viewers available for the visualization of `PDB`-files such as e.g. [NGL](https://arose.github.io/ngl/) (also available in Galaxy) and [JSMol](https://chemapps.stolaf.edu/jmol/jsmol/jsmol.htm).

 > ### {% icon details %} Background: What is the PDB (Protein Data Bank) file format?
 >